 PTSD is an ugly word.
 It's one that's rarely discussed and even less frequently addressed.
 Every year, thousands of veterans come home silently carrying a burden that the rest of the world can’t see.
 Every year, the U.S. loses roughly 8,000 veterans to suicide.
 That's 22 lives per day, one every 65 minutes.

-With one in three returning troops being diagnosed with serious PTDS symptoms, it’s heartbreaking to learn that less than 40 percent of them ever seek professional treatment.
-Fortunately, a new form of supplementary treatment is gaining ground and recognition for PTSD, the kind that requires a twist of a throttle and an open road.
+With one in three returning troops being diagnosed with serious PTSD symptoms, it’s heartbreaking to learn that less than 40 percent of them ever seek professional treatment, and that out of that 40 percent only half receive "minimally adequate" care.
+Fortunately, a new form of supplementary treatment is gaining ground, one that involves a throttle twist and an open road.

-Gaining ground now as a legitimate help in PTSD treatment, motorcycles offer the chance for veterans to refocus some of their mental energy on a positive outlet.
-On a motorcycle you have to be aware, constantly processing, a side effect which many PTSD treatments said they find calming.
-“I’m very hyper vigilant, riding channels that energy.
-It allows me to relax,” said Falls, who is also a motorcycle club member.
+Riding offers vets the chance to refocus their mental energy to a positive outlet.
+While riding you have to be aware, constantly processing, a side effect which many PTSD patients said they find soothing.

 Motorcycles can mean many things to many people.
-For some they’re an outlet, to others a challenge, or even to others, an art form.
-To those suffering from PTSD, motorcycles can offer much needed quiet in the storm.
+For some they’re an outlet, to others a challenge, or even art.
+For those suffering from PTSD symptoms, motorcycles can offer a heavily needed quiet in the storm.

 “My bike is my lifeline,” Falls says.

 Today, suicide rates continue to remain high, with the number of active military members taking their own lives now eclipsing those lost in battle.
 Thankfully, PTSD awareness and veteran mental programs such as the V-Twin Project, 22Kill, and Project 22 are gaining traction to promote awareness and provide those who serve our country with another alternative.